rpnx-net/rapidcsv/README.md

 Reading a File with Custom Separator
 ------------------------------------
-For reading of files with custom separator (i.e. not comma), one need to specify the SeparatorParams argument.
+For reading of files with custom separator (i.e. not comma), one need to specify the separator_parameters argument.
 The following example reads a file using semi-colon as separator.

 [semi.csv](examples/semi.csv) content: